Joseph Pennacchio

-Joseph Pennacchio (born May 27, 1955) is an American Republican Party politician, who has served in the New Jersey Senate since January 8, 2008, where he represents the 26th Legislative District.
+Joseph Pennacchio (born May 27, 1955) is an American Republican Party politician, who has represented the 26th Legislative District in the New Jersey Senate since January 8, 2008.
 Pennacchio has served in the Senate as the Deputy Republican Leader since 2022.
 He served in the General Assembly from 2001 to 2008.

 Early life

 Pennacchio was born in Brooklyn, New York.
 He received a B.S. in 1976 from Brooklyn College in Biology and a D.D.S. degree in 1979 from the New York University College of Dentistry.

 He served on the Morris County Board of Chosen Freeholders from 1998 to 2001 and is a former member of Governor DiFrancesco's New Jersey Economic Development Authority.
 He is the founder and a former member of the Montville Education Foundation, and a former member of the Montville Economic Development Council.
 He ousted incumbent freeholder, John M. Fox, in the 1998 Republican primary.
 He was succeeded by John Inglesino on the Board of Chosen Freeholders.

 Pennacchio currently resides in Rockaway Township with his wife Diane.